MetaSys-LISBP/IsoCor/doc/tutorials.rst

 We have also implemented an option to set a "constant resolution", i.e. which is considered to be independent of the m/z.

+Finally, the option "datafile" allows users to provide resolution of each mass fraction directly in the measurements file.
+Note that resolution must be the same for *all* peaks of a given isotopic cluster.

 .. note::
           If you want to use IsoCor with a high-resolution MS instrument